How WIRED lost $100,000 in Bitcoin - Slashdot

 And you're wrong, by the way.
 The Earth is more than 5000 years old.
 A lot more.

-BTC used to be free (Score:3)
+BTC used to be free (Score:5, Interesting)

 In the very early days of bitcoin, probably 2008-2009, wallet companies were just getting off the ground and they would give you 25 BTC just for signing up for their service.
 I did that, and put the key and wallet info somewhere I'd never forget.